angelariggs/angelariggs.github.io/about.md

 # Hire me!

 Although my foundation is in full-stack JavaScript, I'd love to start my career with front-end/UX work, and find an agency that values mentorship and collaboration.
-I would thrive in an environment where humor is encouraged, and opportunities to build new skills is offered.
+I would thrive in an environment where humor is encouraged, and there are opportunities to build new skills.

 I'm optimistic and enthusiastic, I laugh loudly, and I will invite you to taco parties.